News & Perspective > Reuters Health Information

 The importance of tempering CD28 signaling can be seen readily when negative regulators are genetically deleted or blocked (anti-CTLA4).
 These and other studies underscored the importance of NCRs in tempering immunity, and have offered the prospects of amplifying immune responses at will when the clinical need arises.

+Negative checkpoint regulators in the TME.
 The major NCRs in the Ig superfamily are shown in CTL and interacting cell type (e.g., tumor cell, myeloid cell, etc.).
 Blocking antibodies toward these targets is showing great promise in immunotherapy.

+The complex nature of the NCR pathways that control the magnitude of T cell–mediated inflammation is only now being appreciated.
+Many receptors and ligands have multiple binding partners (Fig. 1).
 Furthermore, many of the interactions are bidirectional with regard to signaling, rendering the assignment of ligand and receptor ambiguous or irrelevant.
 As such, many of the so-called ligands transduce signals themselves.
 For the purpose and context of this Crossroads overview, “receptor” refers to the surface protein on CTLs and “ligand” is the surface protein on all other cell types that interact with CTLs.
 In addition to engaging CD28 and CTLA4, CD80 binds to the ligand PDL1, which then transduces a negative signal (Fig. 1; ref.
 8).
 B-lymphocyte and T-lymphocyte attenuator (BTLA) signals negatively following interaction with herpesvirus entry mediator (HVEM; ref.
 9), whereas HVEM itself has positive activity (10).

 Assignment of all family members within the super immunoglobulin (Ig) family has even been breached, as HVEM, a ligand for BTLA, is in the tumor necrosis factor receptor superfamily (TNFRSF).